Advertiser Disclosure

 3. Forbearance: Forbearance temporarily pauses student loan payments without impacting your credit score.
 Both the federal government and some private lenders offer this option, which can be a lifeline if you’re facing short-term financial hardships.

-Always remember that it’s possible to improve your credit over time, potentially opening up student loan refinancing options down the road.
 For years after I left school, my credit wasn’t exactly in tip-top shape.
 But by paying down my loans on time and practicing financial responsibility, I was able to improve my score gradually.

 Dos and don’ts of refinancing student loans